paritytech/capi/docs/getting_started/import_mapping.md

 + deno task capi -- deno run -A my_script.ts --import-map=prod_import_map.json
 ```

 This approach allows us to move between development and production stages with little-to-no changes to our JS/TS code itself.
-This is especially useful for the development of Capi libraries.
+This is especially useful for the development of Capi libraries, as we can write code with import specifiers that are intended for overriding.

 ## Scoping